BendyLand/blfmt/README.md

 A minimally customizable, polyglot text-formatter written in Rust!

-**blfmt is still in development and is functional for .go, .py, .txt, and fairly basic .c and .cpp files.
-Go and Python files are formatted using gofmt and Black respectively, so you must have them installed before using this tool for those file types.**

-*Note: C/C++ files are currently supported, but certain constructs may not work perfectly.
-Always make a copy of your original file before formatting.*

 ### About

 `blfmt` stands for *Bland Formatter*.
 While you could see this as a way to describe its lack of fancy features, it is really just an abbreviation of my name: B. Land(rette).